 Watch the wind flowing across the U.S. in real time.
-Yes it’s interesting, but it’s also beautiful.
+It’s interesting, and it’s also beautiful.

 This moving wind map updates every hour and lets you see the movement, flow, and speeds of wind across the United States.
 Below is a still image from the wind map.
 The real one moves in a way reminiscent of actual wind.
 The hourly updates come from data about surface winds from the National Digital Forecast Database.